nautilus/gateway/README.md

 A standalone service designed to consolidate your graphql APIs into one endpoint.

-For a more detailed description of this project's motivation read [this post](https://medium.com/@aaivazis/beyond-schema-delegation-e3430a942fdd).
 For a guide to getting started read [this post](https://medium.com/@aaivazis/a-guide-to-schema-federation-part-1-995b639ac035)

 ## Table of Contents